Social Determinants of Health – Society

 Sense of meaning and purpose was measured using the following question, “Using a scale of 0 to 10, where 0 means ‘Not at All’ and 10 means ‘Completely’, to what extent do you feel the things you do in your life are worthwhile?”

-- From Q3 2021 to Q2 2024, having a high sense of meaning and purpose decreased by 22% in NL and 16% across Canada.
+- Overall from Q3 2021 to Q2 2025, having a high sense of meaning and purpose has decreased in NL and across Canada.

-- In Q3 2021, NL ranked first for having a high sense of meaning and purpose and in Q2 2024, NL ranked fourth (1=best and 10=worst).
+- In Q3 2021, NL ranked first for having a high sense of meaning and purpose and in Q2 2025, NL ranked seventh (1=best and 10=worst).

 Social Cohesion and Connections: Sense of Belonging to Local Community